MarvNC/vndb-highlighter/README.md

 ## Highlighting

-This userscript will work on staff and company pages to highlight entries that are on your VNDB list.
+This userscript will work on staff and producer pages to highlight entries that are on your VNDB list.

 ## Tooltips